cssandstuff/cv/content/_index.md

 ---
 title: Tim Clulow's CV
 ---
-# Hello,
+# Hello Future,
-I'm a Designer who happens to enjoy writing CSS, I love to prototype, test & research when solving design problems.
+I’m a Designer who enjoys coding for the web.
+I'm at home when mixing design with prototyping.
+I enjoy user-testing and research when solving design problems.

 {{% grid %}}